assetto-corsa-web/acweb/README.md

 To contribute please open issues and pull requests.
 The frontend is build using VueJs, [minvue](https://github.com/DeKugelschieber/vuejs-minify) and sass.
 The backend is build on Go (golang) and MySQL.
 For details please view the provided scripts within the main directory.

+All Go code must be run through go fmt.
+The frontend and backend changes must be (manually) tested on your system.
+If you have issues running it locally open an issue.
+Unit tests are not required yet, but that's something I'll may add in the future.

 ### Contributors (alphabetical)

 macedot, vinyii